storacha/files-from-path/README.md

 ## API

-The following parameters can be provided to `globToFfiles`.
+The following parameters can be provided to `filesFromPath`.

 | Name | Type | Description |
 |------|------|-------------|